 For centuries Lithuania was known as a land of endless lush forests, interrupted only by rivers.
 As such the traditional architecture in Lithuania is wooden.
-In most smaller towns almost every building that is construtced before 20th century is built of wood.
+In most smaller towns almost every building that had been constructed before the 20th century is built of wood.
 Wooden churches (both Catholic and Orthodox) are common in villages, there are even wooden mosques and synagogues.
 Some of the wooden buildings are very elaborate and with intricate details.

 In the downtowns of the main cities, however, the brick started to displace the wood as early as in the 14th century.
 Romanesque architecture was the first international style to reach Lithuania but few examples of it survive.
-Some of the most famous architectural gems date to gothic period (such as the Saint Anne’s church in Vilnius) and subsequent Rennaisance.
+Some of the most famous architectural gems date to the gothic period (such as the Saint Anne’s church in Vilnius) and subsequent Renaissance.
 This period was followed by the Baroque that is the best represented in the church architecture of Vilnius.
-Only a few cities have brick pre-19th century districts however: Vilnius, Kaunas and Kėdainiai are the best known examples.
+Only a few cities have brick pre-19th-century districts, however: Vilnius, Kaunas and Kėdainiai are the best-known examples.

-In late 18th century the Neo-Classical architecture came to Lithuania.
-In mid 19th century it was displaced by historicism that copied various earlier styles and sometimes a combination of thereof.
-This period gave many large buildings to the cities (apartments and public buildings) while many smaller towns received their neo-gothic church spires that now dominate the Lithuanian landscape (Roman Catholic faith became free to practice and expand in the Russian-controlled Lithuania only ater the 1904).
-Neo-Romanesque, Neo-Rennaisance and eclectic historicism styles were less common for these churches.
+In the late 18th century, the Neo-Classical architecture came to Lithuania.
+In the mid 19th century, it was displaced by historicism that copied various earlier styles and sometimes a combination of thereof.
+This period gave many large buildings to the cities (apartments and public buildings) while many smaller towns received their neo-gothic church spires that now dominate the Lithuanian landscape (Roman Catholic faith became free to practice and expand in the Russian-controlled Lithuania only after the 1904).
+Neo-Romanesque, Neo-Renaissance, and eclectic historicism styles were less common for these churches.

-After the World War 1 Kaunas became the temporary capital of Lithuania therefore it expanded rapidly and received many fine art deco buildings, most famous being the Church of Christ Ressurection on the Žaliakalnis hill.
-However the main period of urbanization came under the Soviet occupation (in 1939 70% of Lithuanian people lived in villages; in 1989 70% of Lithuanian people lived in cities).
-Initially this meant construction of buildings in a style known as Soviet historicism, but as early as 1954 all “unnecessary architectural details” were cancelled and every new building had to be built in a blant functionalism style, making all the new districts that surrounded every city very faceless and hard to distinguish from any other city in the Soviet Union (in a popular Russian comedy “After bath” a drunk man goes to Saint Petersburg instead of Moscow and does not realize this because of similar district names, street names and buildings).
-In the villages many old wooden houses were replaced by similar looking prefab “Alytus homes”.
-Shops, schools and hospitals also used to be built by similar designs all across the Union.
+After the World War 1, Kaunas became the temporary capital of Lithuania, therefore, it expanded rapidly and received many fine art deco buildings, most famous being the Church of Christ Ressurection on the Žaliakalnis hill.
+However, the main period of urbanization came under the Soviet occupation (in 1939 70% of Lithuanian people lived in villages; in 1989 70% of Lithuanian people lived in cities).
+Initially this meant construction of buildings in a style known as Soviet historicism, but as early as 1954 all “unnecessary architectural details” were cancelled and every new building had to be built in a blunt functionalism style, making all the new districts that surrounded every city very faceless and hard to distinguish from any other city in the Soviet Union (in a popular Russian comedy “After bath” a drunk man goes to Saint Petersburg instead of Moscow and does not realize this because of similar district names, street names and buildings).
+In the villages, many old wooden houses were replaced by similar looking prefab “Alytus homes”.
+Shops, schools, and hospitals also used to be built by similar designs all across the Union.

-A major part of buildings constructed before year 1940 in Lithuania are built of wood.
-In the 20th century they were regarded as inferior.
+Most (~90%) of the buildings constructed in Lithuania before the year 1940 are built of wood.
+In the 20th century, they were regarded as inferior.
 Wooden buildings were so shunned by the Soviets that after they occupied Lithuania they censored photographs that pictured wooden buildings in cities.
-However for a person from the west, where wood is rarely used for construction, these buildings might be very interesting as some of them include elaborate architectural details.
+However, for a person from the west, where wood is rarely used for construction, these buildings might be very interesting as some of them include elaborate architectural details.

-These details are usually attributed to vernacular architecture yet there were also attempts to emulate other prevalent styles (such as Baroque, Neo-classical or the Gothic revival) using wood for construction.
+These details are usually attributed to vernacular architecture yet there have also been attempts to emulate other prevalent styles (such as Baroque, Neo-classical or the Gothic revival) using wood as the construction material.

-You can see numerous nice wooden buildings in the Žvėrynas borough of Vilnius.
+You can see numerous nice wooden residentials in the Žvėrynas borough of Vilnius.
 In 1990s Žvėrynas became a rich neighborhood and so many new buildings were constructed there post-1990 somewhat altering its face.
-However Šnipiškės borough of Vilnius remains an intact and authentic example of 19th century wooden suburb where even some streets aren’t paved yet.
-In Kaunas there are many wooden buildings in Žaliakalnis borough.
+However, Šnipiškės borough of Vilnius remains an intact and authentic example of a 19th-century wooden suburb where even some streets aren’t paved yet.
+In Kaunas, there are many wooden buildings in Žaliakalnis borough.
 A must see for every fan of wooden architecture is the open-air museum in Rumšiškės where many old village buildings were transported from all over Lithuania.

-Every city and town (with the exception of Klaipėda Region area that belonged to Germany prior to 1920) has a fair share of wooden buildings.
-The wooden churches still common in villages are usually the most impressive among them (however take note that not every wooden church is elaborate).
+Every city and town (with the exception of Klaipėda Region area that belonged to Germany prior to 1920) have a fair share of wooden buildings.
+The wooden churches still common in villages are usually the most impressive among them (however not every wooden church is elaborate).
 Crosses or mini-chapels no longer dot every roadside as they used to a century ago but many of these UNESCO-inscribed wooden Christian objects still remain.

 The few wooden synagogues and mosques that survived the Soviet occupation are also an extremely interesting and unique sight.
 The wooden manors that dot the countryside and the wooden villas in the resort towns like Palanga, Druskininkai or Juodkrantė (Neringa) are well known for their beauty (their rich owners did not attempt to save money on exterior details).

 Unfortunately, the susceptibility of the wood to fire as well as a negative opinion about these buildings mean that few wooden old towns are intact today.
-As for the smaller villages however some of them remain little changed from the pre-war days, e.g. Marcinkonys or Zervynos in Varėna district muncipiality.
+As for the smaller villages, however, some of them remain little changed from the pre-war days, e.g. Marcinkonys or Zervynos in Dzūkija National Park.

-In the 14th century the first gothic buildings were constructed making Grand Duchy of Lithuania the world's easternmost outreach of this architectural style.
+In the 14th century, the first gothic buildings were constructed making Grand Duchy of Lithuania the world's easternmost outreach of this architectural style.
 The Saint Nicholas Catholic Church in Vilnius Old Town is dated to 1320 when it was completed for German merchants (as the Lithuanians were still worshipping pagan gods and goddesses at the time).
-This building is the most interesting for its old age rather than impressive architecture.
+Like other early gothic churches, it is quite small and simple.

-The most elaborate gothic buildings were built later.
+The most elaborate gothic buildings have been constructed later.
 The Saint Ann church in Vilnius Old Town (1500) facade is a true masterpiece.
 It is joined by a larger yet plainer Saint Francis of Assisi church (1516) in a single religious complex.

 Of the few gothic buildings that survived most did in Vilnius and Kaunas.
-Kaunas Old Town has a fair share of 15th century gothic churches, including the Kaunas Cathedral, the Vytautas church and the Saint Gerthrude church.
+Kaunas Old Town has a fair share of 15th-century gothic churches, including the Kaunas Cathedral, the Vytautas church, and the Saint Gertrude church.
 There are also some gothic townhouse facades left in these two largest cities.
-A small brick Zapyškis church (near Kaunas) built when most other Lithuanian villages were completely wooden is also famous.
+A small brick Zapyškis church (near Kaunas) built when most Lithuanian villages were completely wooden is also famous.

-Renaissance buildings are also few and far between, but the Vilnius University’s extensive main campus is a real gem. Šiauliai Cathedral is probably the best known Rennaisance church in Lithuania.
+Renaissance buildings are also few and far between, but the Vilnius University’s extensive main campus is a real gem. Šiauliai Cathedral is probably the best known Renaissance church in Lithuania.

-Most of buildings in Lithuania's smaller towns that look Gothic, Romanesque or Rennaisance are in fact dating to the 19th century (see "Historicism Architecture in Lithuania").
+Most of the buildings in Lithuania's smaller towns that look Gothic, Romanesque or Renaissance are in fact dating to the 19th century (see "Historicism Architecture in Lithuania").